Electricity – Energy evolution

 The most significant advance of this era was the development of power transmission, which allowed electricity to be generated from a centralized source and then transmitted over long distances.

-This revolutionary process allowed factories and other industries access to electricity at a much lower cost than before, allowing them to increase production, automate processes and expand their businesses.
+This revolutionary process allowed factories and other industries to access electricity at a much lower cost than before, allowing them to increase production, automate processes and expand their businesses.

 20th Century: Renewable Sources